girirajsharma/wildfly-ssl-examples/README.md

 --------------------------------

 Now that the certificates and keystores are properly configured, you must enable SSL in the server configuration.
-Check out openssl configuration to use available keystore and truststore filesand configure standalone.xml similar to one present in wildfly configuration directory.
+Check out configuration/openssl to use available keystore and truststore files.
+To directly configure wildfly standalone.xml, replace it with configuration/wildfly/standalone.xml.

 ### Configure the HTTPS Connector in the Web Subsystem by Running the JBoss CLI Script